zenmumbler/Quadrae/README.md

 Building and Running
 --------------------

+Quadrae currently includes project files for Xcode and Code::Blocks.
+Xcode is used to make the Mac versions Code::Blocks is used for Windows builds.
+There should be no direct problems with creating a Linux build but I have not done so as of yet.

 Quadrae uses the [SFML 1.6 framework](http://sfml-dev.org/download.php)
 which you will have to download and build separately.
 Add or change the references to the frameworks/libraries in your project and compile.